dblanding/cadviewer/README.md

 2. There is not Handle anymore.
 GetHandle and GetObject methods have disappeared.
 Just pass the object itself, the wrapper decides wether it has to pass the Handle or the Object to the C++ layer.
 You can check this commit (https://github.com/tpaviot/pythonocc-demos/commit/e59acdce5720d84ce76134789b48c268e36446d6#diff-68b70730ce65eb74e098809766ab3d0d), where we ported the old 'occ bottle example'.
 """

-Jan 4, 2020:  Progress has been better than I had hoped.
-The basic GUI is all there with all the widgets,
-STEP files can be loaded and they show up both in the display and with their correct assembly structure in the assembly/parts tree, The RMB context menu works,
-Workplanes can be created using three different methods, The calculator works and seems to be communicating with the main window.

 Here's my todo list, roughly in order of priority:

 	Port some of my old code form /misc to run on latest pyocc & Python3

-	Adopt XCAF doc as tree model.
+	Adopt OCAF doc as tree model.
 Be able to save & load from file

 	Get toolbar buttons working.